polymathrobotics/oci/cinc/README.md

 Cinc Auditor is built from Chef Inspec.
 Cinc Auditor is 100% compatible with its upstream Chef Inspec counterpart.

-To run an inspec profile, just bind mount the source into `/share` like so:
+To run an inspec profile in order to test some infrastructure, just bind mount the source into `/share` like so:

 ```
 % docker container run -it --rm \